 \subsection{A convenient basis of $T_y(\setR^{n+2})$ around $X_f$}

-\begin{notation} Let $\{e_\mu\}$ be a free family defined in the vicinity of $X_f$ which becomes, at least locally, an orthonormal frame of $T_y(X_f)$ on each point $y\in X_f$.
+\begin{notation} Let $\{e_\mu\}$ be a free family defined in the vicinity of $X_f$ that becomes, at least locally, an orthonormal frame of $T_y(X_f)$ at each point $y\in X_f$.
 The vectors $F$ and $D$ span the orthogonal supplement in $T_y(\setR^{n+2})$ (see the proof of Prop.~\ref{prop:TR6}).
 From those vectors, at $y\in X_f$, we define the orthonormal basis $\{e_\mu, e_n, e_{n+1}\}$ with

 with $\eta(e_n,e_n) = - 1 = \eta_{nn}$ and $\eta(e_{n+1},e_{n+1}) = + 1 = \eta_{n+1\, n+1}$ for $y\in X_f$.
 In addition we have

 Orientation is chosen such that for $\{e_\mu\}$ direct in $T_y(X_f)$ then $\{e_\mu,e_n, e_{n+1}\}$ is direct in $T_y(\setR^{n+2})$.
 By continuity they remain a basis in a neighborhood of $X_f$ in $\setR^{n+2}$, however orthonormality is lost. \end{notation}